A248/DazzleConf/README.md

 See [the docs folder](https://github.com/A248/DazzleConf/tree/master/docs) of this repository for a detailed overview.

-Additionally, the javadocs are published with the artifact and cover the details of specific classes and methods.
+Additionally, the javadocs are published with the artifact.
+They can also be browsed [here](https://javadoc.io/doc/space.arim.dazzleconf/dazzleconf-core).

 ### License